The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 A review of the the range boundary over the last 227 years from 9 different sources (A - I) gives a distinct impression that the eastern part of the range is as broken up as the western - it is just lacking in detailed information.

-The eastern boundary has expanded eastward due to the deforestation of the Russian Taiga and the Ortolan Bunting has moved succesively off the steppe onto the forest clear cuts, a behavior recently also recorded in Northern Sweden.
+The eastern boundary has expanded eastward due to deforestation of the Russian Taiga and the Ortolan Bunting has moved succesively off the steppe onto the forest clear cuts, a behavior recently also recorded in Northern Sweden.

 Consequently, there is a strong indication that the decrease in Western Europe since the record abundance in South Central Norway in 1826 has been due to natural causes, not to negative anthropogenic effects.
 Asymmetric growth has moved the western boundary eastward, giving the appearance of a population "going extinct".